ocattau/ocattau.github.io/_posts/2021-10-02-OctoberGoals.md

 ## computational work
 *Tuesdays and Thursdays*

-- [x] greate and QC index data on Raven, repeat until you feel comfortable doing it in your sleep
+- [x] create and QC index data on Raven, repeat until you feel comfortable doing it in your sleep

+- [ ] learn Mox

+- [ ] pull geoduck annotations off Mox

+- [ ] make table using output data from kallisto index with candidate genes

 - [ ] annotate P. generosa genome looking for reproductive genes to "turn off"

-- [ ] learn Mox

 - [ ] continue research on molecular delivery methods for geoduck project